Three Brothers (jewel): Later history and loss

 When the Spanish match failed to materialise and James died in March 1625, the newly crowned Charles I instead married French princess Henrietta Maria.
 The jewel was delivered into the keeping of the courtiers Lord Conway and Endymion Porter in November 1625.
 Charles continuously quarrelled with the Parliament of England during his reign; one bone of contention was the 'divine right of kings', which led him to consider the crown jewels as his personal possessions.

-Charles was plagued by financial problems and had already pawned the Brothers away in the Netherlands in 1626.
-The jewel was with Francis Vanhoven of Amsterdam in 1634, and Charles redeemed it in 1639.
+Plagued by financial problems, in 1628 Charles pawned away the Brothers and several other jewels to two Italian financiers operating in the Dutch Republic, Philip Burlamachi and Philip Calandrini, in a transaction totalling about 200,000 crowns.
+The jewel was with Francis Vanhoven of Amsterdam in 1634, and Charles was finally able to redeem it in 1639.

 When the monarchy faced bankruptcy in mid-1640, Charles sent Henrietta to the continent to sell what she could of the crown jewels.
 The Queen arrived in The Hague on 11 March 1642 despite the protestations of Parliament that she had taken with her "Treasure, in Jewels, Plate, and ready Money" that was likely to "impoverish the State" and be used to forment unrest in Britain.
 However, Henrietta found that potential buyers were hesitant to touch important pieces such as the Three Brothers, writing to her husband: "The money is not ready, for on your jewels, they will lend nothing.
 I am forced to pledge all my little ones".
 By June, Sir Walter Erle reported to Parliament that the Brothers were still unsold.

 It is at the end of Henrietta's trip in 1643 that the trail of the jewel began to disappear.
 There is no record of her selling or pawning the pendant in the Netherlands, and it is likely that the Brothers returned with her to England.
 As the country descended into the First English Civil War between Charles and Parliament, Henrietta fled to Paris in 1644, where she again immediately attempted to raise funds.
 Once more the local market showed little interest, but in early 1645, she succeeded in selling an unnamed piece of jewellery for the comparatively low price of 104,000 guilders.
 The piece was described as a "pyramidal diamond, 3 balas rubies, 4 pearls with the addition of a table cut diamond of 30 carats and two pointed diamonds", which closely matches the original description of the Three Brothers if it had been altered by adding smaller diamonds.
 However, there is no definite proof that this was the same item.
 A contemporary letter to Henrietta's secretary identifies two Hague jewellers and gemstone dealers, Thomas Cletcher and Joachim de Wicquefort, as possible middlemen or buyers of the unnamed jewel.
 Cletcher, who would later become court jeweller to Frederick Henry, Prince of Orange, had already been involved in the pawning of the Mirror of Great Britain in 1625 and would therefore have been familiar to Charles and Henrietta.